Plane inferno: 13 killed as burning Russian passenger jet makes emergency landing at Moscow

 Initial indications suggest an electrical fault might have caused the fire while the plane was in the air.

-TASS news agency, citing a medical source, said at least 13 people were killed.
+TASS news agency, citing a medical source, said at least 13 people were killed and that others remained unaccounted for.
 Agencies reported various figures on the number of injured - from five to more than 10.

 One witness said: "It is a miracle anyone has survived."